emilydolson/phylotrackpy/joss/paper.md

 Space complexity is harder to meaningfully calculate, but should be O(N) on average in most evolutionary scenarios (where N is population size)  [@moreno2023lineage].

 __Serialization:__
-Phylotrack outputs data in the Artificial Life Standard Phylogeny format [@lalejiniDataStandardsArtificial2019] to facilitate interoperability with an associated ecosystem of software converters, analyzers, visualizers.
+Phylotrack outputs data in the Artificial Life Standard Phylogeny format [@lalejiniDataStandardsArtificial2019] to facilitate interoperability with an associated ecosystem of software converters, analyzers, and visualizers.
 As these tools support conversion to bioinformatics-standard formats (e.g., Newick, phyloXML, etc.), Phylotrack phylogenies can also be analyzed with tools designed for biological data.
 Phylogeny data can be restored from file, enabling post-hoc calculation of phylogenetic topology statistics.